 And that usually means you need to think of advertising at a campaign, rather than single execution level.

-That can be done via brand family advertising which reinforce the parent brand.
-Or through adverts which links to specific time and place occasions.
+That can be done via brand family advertising which reinforces the parent brand.
+Or through adverts which link to specific time and place occasions.
 Or adverts which reinforce your overall brand identity.

 The combination of these adverts across your campaigns strengthens the mental associations customers have with your brand.
 They help customers decide if your brand is relevant for them, and whether they should buy into what your brand stands for.